wireservice/csvkit/docs/install.rst

 * Python 3.3+
 * `PyPy <http://pypy.org/>`_

-It is tested on OSX, but has been used successfully by others on both Linux and Windows.
+It is tested on OS X, but has been used successfully by others on both Linux and Windows.